wuxxin/infra-shared/README.md

 - `authority.py` - TLS Certificate-Authority, functions for TLS Certificates and SSH-Provision
 - `tools.py` - SSH copy/deploy/execute functions, Jinja Templating, local and remote Salt-Call
 - `build.py` - build Embedded-OS Images and IOT Images
-    - **Openwrt** Linux - Network Device Distribution for Router and other network devices
-    - **Raspberry** Extras - U-Boot and UEFI Bios Files for Rpi3 and Rpi4
+    - Raspberry Extras - U-Boot and UEFI Bios Files for Rpi3 and Rpi4
-    - **Homeassistant** OS - Linux based home automation Control Bridge (Zigbee,BT,Wifi)
-    - **Esphome** - yaml configured Sensor/Actor for ESP32 Devices on Arduino or ESP-IDF
+    - Openwrt Linux - Network Device Distribution for Router and other network devices
 - `serve_once.py` - serve a HTTPS path once, use STDIN for config and payload, STDOUT for request_body
 - `port_forward.py` - request a port forwarding so that serve-port is reachable on public-port
 - `from_git.sh` - clone and update from a git repository with ssh, gpg keys and known_hosts from STDIN

+#### Technologies

+- `pulumi` - imperativ infrastructure delaration using python
+- `fcos` - Fedora-CoreOS, minimal OS with `clevis` (sss,tang,tpm) storage unlock
+- `butane` - create fcos `ignition` configs using `jinja` enhanced butane yaml
+- `systemd` - service, socker, path, timer, nspawn machine container
+- `podman` - build Container images, run Container using quadlet systemd container
+- `saltstack`
+    - additional local embedded/iot build environments
+    - remote fcos config update using butane to saltstack translation and execution
+- `mkdocs` - documentation using markdown and mermaid
+- `libvirt` - simulation of machines using the virtualization api supporting qemu and kvm
+- `tang` - server used for getting a key shard for unattended encrypted storage unlock on boot
+- `mkosi` - build nspawn OS container images
+- `age` - ssh keys based encryption of production files and pulumi master password
+- `pipenv` - virtualenv management using Pipfile and Pipfile.lock

 **Need to know** technologies (to write Deployment and Docs):
 - Basic Knowledge of Python, Yaml, Jinja, Systemd Service, Containerfile, Markdown